-There probably aren’t many people who listen to A Moment of Science or visit this Web site who have not heard that exercise is good for you.
-Today we discuss a twist that you might not have heard about: the effect of exercise on memory.
+There probably aren’t many people who listen to A Moment of Science who haven’t heard that exercise is good for you.
+Today, however, we’ll discuss a twist you might not have heard about — the effect of exercise on memory.

-The volunteers in this study were between sixty and seventy-five, and all of them lived pretty sedentary lives.
+The volunteers in the study were between sixty and seventy-five years of age, and all of them lived pretty sedentary lives.
 The walking group was slowly worked up to the point where they were walking for an hour, three times a week.

-The walkers outperformed the non-walkers in tests that look for what psychologists call “executive control processes.”
-Executive control processes include things like making plans, making choices, and the ability to change your mind when it’s warranted.
+The walkers ended up outperforming the non-walkers in tests that look for what psychologists call “executive control processes.”
+Executive control processes include things like making plans, making choices and the ability to change your mind when it’s warranted.
 These skills were examined because they are often the first to be impaired by the aging process.

 It didn’t literally make them younger, but it seemed to give their brains a boost so that they behaved more effectively.

 - Taking Your Brain For A Walk (New York Times)